aleshaleksey/fansys23/races.md

 - Remove a necessity (drink or eat).

 Four template points:
-- Resistance to an A or S class damage type and one associated (B or C Class) condition.
+- Resistance to an A or S class damage type.
   - A template may grant only 1 damage resistance or immunity per template level.
-- immunity to a C or B class damage type and one associated (B or C Class) condition.
+- Immunity to a C or B class damage type and advantage vs one associated damage type.
   - A template may grant only 1 damage resistance or immunity per template level.
 - Immunity to a single B or C Class condition.
   - A template may grant only 2 condition resistances or immunities per template level.